Persistent Homology with Path-Representable Distances on Graph Data: Introduction

-Furthermore in this paper, we prove that such an injection relation holds among any path-representable distances for $1$-dimensional homology.
+Beyond the existence of this injective structure, it is natural to ask how much the $1$-dimensional persistence changes as the distance is altered.
+Given two cost-dominated path-representable distances \(d_i \le d_j\) on the same graph, we define the \textit{total persistence difference} (TPD) as a nonnegative quantity that compares the corresponding $1$-dimensional barcodes cycle by cycle.
+Each birth edge that appears for both distances contributes the increase in its death value under \(d_j\) relative to \(d_i\), and each birth edge that appears only for \(d_j\) contributes the persistence of the associated interval.
+In this way TPD measures how the $1$-dimensional structure extends when the distance on the graph is changed.

+We prove that TPD enjoys a Lipschitz stability with respect to the pointwise difference between the underlying distances.
+More precisely, for cost-dominated path-representable distances \(d_i \le d_j\) we obtain an upper bound of the form

+where the constant \(\gamma\) depends only on the number of vertices and edges of the graph.

+Finally, we investigate how TPD behaves on real temporal graph data.
+We apply our framework to the SNAP EU Research Institution E-mail dataset, where for each day we build a weighted graph from all e-mails exchanged during that day and consider two natural path-representable distances on this graph.
+On this dataset TPD is typically close to zero on structurally simple days, and becomes larger when the daily graph has higher degree and clustering.
+We also compare TPD with a previously proposed PH-based measure computed from overlapping time windows by reproducing the pipeline of~\cite{hajij2018visual}.
+In this comparison, TPD shows stronger Pearson correlations with basic graph statistics and better reflects periods of low activity, while the Wasserstein-based day-to-day distance does not decay on weekends where the graph structure is sparse or trivial.

 This paper is composed of the following sections.
-In~\Cref{sec:Distances defined across different domains and their persistent homology}, explain distinct distance definitions over the given graph, particularly the weight- and edge-minimal distances and the possible relations among them.
-In~\Cref{sec:Main theory}, we introduce the concept of path-representable distance, a generalization of \(d_{\text{weight}}\) and \(d_{\text{edge}}\) and we introduce the main theory related to path-representable distances.
-In~\Cref{sec:Proofs of main theory}, we rigorously prove the main propositions and theorem.
-In~\Cref{sec:Analysis of dimensional variations of the main theorem}, we make an experiment to explain how the main theorem works on the higher dimensions.
-Finally, in~\Cref{sec:Conclusion}, we provide a brief concluding remark.
+In~\cref{sec:Distances defined across different domains and their persistent homology}, we explain distinct distance definitions over the given graph, particularly the weight- and edge-minimal distances and the possible relations among them.
+In~\cref{sec:Main theory}, we introduce the concept of path-representable distance, a generalization of \(d_{\text{weight}}\) and \(d_{\text{edge}}\) and we introduce the main theory related to path-representable distances.
+In~\cref{sec:Proofs of main theory}, we rigorously prove the main propositions and theorem.
+In~\cref{sec:Analysis of dimensional variations of the main theorem}, we make an experiment to explain how the main theorem works in higher dimensions.
+In~\cref{sec:Data Analysis}, we define the total persistence difference and establish its stability theorem.
+In~\cref{sec:Applications}, we apply our method to the e-mail dataset and compare TPD with existing PH-based quantities.
+Finally, in~\cref{sec:Conclusion}, we provide a brief concluding remark.